Arachni/arachni/README.md

 {Arachni} is a feature-full, modular, high-performance Ruby framework aimed towards helping penetration testers and administrators evaluate the security of web applications.

-{Arachni} is smart, it trains itself with by learning from the HTTP responses it receives during the audit process.<br/>
+{Arachni} is smart, it trains itself by learning from the HTTP responses it receives during the audit process.<br/>
 Unlike other scanners, Arachni takes into account the dynamic nature of web applications and can detect changes caused while travelling<br/>